-In April 2010, we completed a public sale of 1,666,668 shares of common stock at \$1.50 per share and warrants to purchase an aggregate of 500,000 shares of our common stock at an exercise price of \$1.89 per share, generating gross proceeds of \$2.5 million.
-The warrants become exercisable on October 13, 2010 and expire on October 13, 2015.
-Placement fees of approximately \$175,000 and legal and other fees of approximately \$100,000 were incurred in connection with this transaction.
+In April 2010, we completed a public sale of 1,666,668 shares of common stock at \$1.50 per share and warrants to purchase an aggregate of 500,000 shares of our common stock at an exercise price of \$1.89 per share, generating net proceeds of \$2.2 million.
+The warrants became exercisable on October 13, 2010 and expire on October 13, 2015.
 These warrants are a derivative liability and as such reflect the liability at fair value in the consolidated balance sheets.
 The fair value of this derivative liability will be re-measured at the end of every reporting period and the change in fair value will be reported in the consolidated statement of operations as other income (expense).